 As a 2012 junior, he made Cal-Hi Sports All-State first team, Cal-Hi Sports California Junior of the Year, Cal-Hi Sports All-State Junior first team, Max Preps All-State Division I first team, All-CIF Pac-5 Division Co-Offensive Player of the Year, Los Angeles Times All-Area and Long Beach Press Telegram All-Area Player of the Year.
 He had 49 receptions for 752 yards (15.3 avg) with 9 TDs on offense in 2012, plus 51 tackles and 6 interceptions on defense and 12 punt returns for 190 yards (15.8 avg) with a TD and 9 kickoff returns for 131 yards (14.6 avg).
 Poly won the 2012 CIF Pac-5 Division championship.

 PERSONAL: He is a human biology major at USC.
 His real first name is John.
+In the summer of 2015, he legally changed his last name to Smith-Schuster (from just Smith) in honor of his stepfather.
 His cousin is current USC assistant coach Johnny Nansen.

 GAME-BY-GAME WITH JUJU SMITH

 Jake Davidson, Daily Trojan: “JuJu Smith is a physical phenom with the potential to go down as the best Trojan receiver ever.
 His rare mix of speed and power combined with a penchant for elusive moves is truly remarkable.”